Housing & Residence Life

 What is a Resident Assistant (RA)?

 Chatham University currently employs 20 Resident Assistants in the buildings and apartments across campus.
 A Resident Assistant (RA) serves as a community developer in the residence halls, striving to create a living-learning environment, which supports academic achievement and promotes personal development.
 The RA serves as a resource person, programmer, peer educator, manager, and a role model.
-She is responsible for promoting the general welfare of all residence hall students and for helping each individual resident develop educationally and personally.
-Famous and successful people like Hilary Clinton, Katie Couric and Sara McLaughlin all started out their careers with an RA position.
+RAs are responsible for promoting the general welfare of all residence hall students and for helping each individual resident develop educationally and personally.
+Famous and successful people like Hillary Clinton, Katie Couric and Sarah McLaughlin all started out their careers with an RA position.

 Are you interested in learning more about Residence Life job opportunities?